razoumov/publish/02-task-parallelism.md

 ## Running on Cedar

-In this lesson, we'll be running on several cores on one node with a script `shared.sh`:

 <!-- ~~~ {.bash} -->
 <!-- $ module load gcc chapel-single/1.15.0 -->
 <!-- $ salloc --time=2:00:0 --ntasks=1 --cpus-per-task=3 --mem-per-cpu=1000 \ -->